dstilesr/data-eng-udacity/capstone-project/README.md

 ```
 `STORM_DATA_PATH` denotes the prefix in the bucket that contains the noaa files, `TEMP_DATA_FILE` is the path
 to `GlobalTemperaturesByState.csv` in the bucket, and `OUTPUT_PATH` is the prefix where the processed files
 will be stored in the bucket.
+If you want to run the job on a cluster, run the `prepare_submit_command.py` script
+to prepare the spark-submit command to include the necessary environment variables.
+Then you can run the pipeline
+by using the `spark_process.py` script.

 ## Future Challenges